BroadbandForum/obudpst/BEST_PRACTICES.md

 supporting tests from various network-owned client devices on the customer premises.
 1. Jumbo frames are NOT supported between the client and server (although highly recommended).
-As such, IP fragmentation is expected when connection counts result in connection sending rates above 1 Gbps.
+As such, IP fragmentation is avoided by using `-j`.
-2. A traditional 1500 byte MTU is available end-to-end without fragmentation.
+2. A traditional 1500 byte MTU is available end-to-end without fragmentation so `-T` is used to maximize throughput.
 3. Multiple connections (UDP flows) are used between the client and server(s) to better utilize link aggregation and ECMP within the network.
 4. All tests are performed to multiple server instances to provide load